We will consider human-computer interactions from several perspectives:

 The best resources for Twitter Bootstrap is at the official website and W3 Schools.

 Besides styling for the HTML, Twitter Bootstrap offers advance views and layouts.

 The grid is used to define the responsiveness of the layout, meaning how elements should be laid out for different window widths.
 A row is a horizontal layout and columns divide the row.
-The column class specification defines the size of the width and the window width break points.
-Twitter Bootstrap is “mobile first” design, meaning that generally each column is a single row in a small device and the break points define the number of column size for larger window width.
+The column class defines window width break points for the transition from vertical to horizontal layout.
+Twitter Bootstrap is “mobile first” design, meaning that generally each column is a single row in a small device and the break points define the number of columns for larger window widths.

 Jumbotrom is a large display.
 The name references the Sony’s original 1985 giant display.
 The are popular for home page titles and images.

 Besides interactions provided by HTML, Twitter offers some advance interaction widgets.

 - Navigation Bar (Navbar) – menu bar can be located at the top (static or fix) or on the side